-Note: The report “The Belt and Road Initiative in Kazakhstan: Does the geopolitics of China’s outward investments put the brakes on decarbonization?” is a deliverable of MISTRA GEOPOLITICS, which is funded by MISTRA – The Swedish Foundation for Strategic Environmental Research.
+The report “The Belt and Road Initiative in Kazakhstan: Does the geopolitics of China’s outward investments put the brakes on decarbonization?” is a deliverable of Mistra Geopolitics, funded by MISTRA, The Swedish Foundation for Strategic Environmental Research.
 It is further supported by a grant of the German Federal Foreign Office.

-Author: Daria Ivleva, Senior Advisor for adelphi in the field of international cooperation, climate, and energy.
+Daria Ivleva is a Senior Advisor for adelphi in the field of international cooperation, climate, and energy.
 In Mistra Geopolitics, she works on geopolitics of decarbonization.

 Telephone:+49 (30) 8900068-76